andresgonzalezarbildi/Amazonas-react/README.md

 ## Optimizations

-It's still in progress, so there is much to optimize, but mainly refactor some code, comment it and make it more readable
+It's still in progress, so there is much to optimize, but mainly refactor some code, comment it and make it more readable, and convert it into a MVC structure.

 ## Lessons Learned:
 Learned a lot about React, a bunch of design tricks using react-bootstrap, how to implement an eCommerce and how to orginice a full stack app.